practicalli/clojurescript/introduction.md

 ![Clojure logo](images/clojurescript-react.png)

 > #### Warning:: Requires major development and will undergo a re-write in the later part of 2018
+> See how to build a [TicTacToe game with ClojureScript, Reagent and Scalable Vector Graphics (SVG)](/reagent-projects/tic-tac-toe/index.html)

 This workshop is aimed at those new to writing client-side web applications using the ClojureScript programming language, a functional programming language based on Lisp and compiled to JavaScript.